-Income or Items Are: Source: Non-Apportionable to the Partnership Apply general rules of assignment.
+Income or Items Are: Source: Non-Apportionable to the Partnership \checkmark Apply general rules of assignment.
 Source is then attributed to the partner.
-NOTE: - The income is also non-apportional the partner. ole to Non-Apportionable to the Partnership Apply formulary apportionment.
+NOTE: - The income is also non-apportionable to the partner.
+Non-Apportionable to the Partnership Apportionable to the Partnership Apply formulary apportionment.
 Source is then attributed to the partner.
-Apportionable to the Partnership Non-Apportionable to the Partner Non-Apportionable to the Partnership Apportionable to the Partnership $\sqrt{}$ This is the subject of the section on Non-Apportionable to the Partner apportionable income.
-Apportionable to the Partner $\sqrt{}$
+Non-Apportionable to the Partner \checkmark Non-Apportionable to the Partnership Apportionable to the Partnership This is the subject of the section on Non-Apportionable to the Partner apportionable income.
+Apportionable to the Partner